cbg-ethz/V-pipe/tutorial_sarscov2.md

 |SRR10903401     |           26590|     T    |     C    |       10|        2|WH_2020/01/02.a|EPI_ISL_406716|
 |SRR10903402     |           11563|     C    |     T    |      164|       26|WH_2020/01/02.b|EPI_ISL_406717|

-Using the reports and zoom function, compare with the results given out by V-pipe (with bwa and ShoRAH).
+Using either the VCF or CSV files, compare with the results given out by V-pipe (with bwa and ShoRAH).

 - For positions 19164 and 24323 of SRR10903401 and position 11563 of SRR10903402,
   we expect to see similar results in V-pipe.